 • Dates worked there

-And continue with that same formatting until you have listed all relevant work.
-Do not exceed three jobs simply due to space constraints.
+Continue with that same formatting until you have listed all your relevant work experience.
+Due to space constraints try not to exceed three jobs, unless they really add value.

 • And so on.

 - Skills Section: Take the time to outline and evaluate your skills in this section.
-Include only skills that pertain to the field that you are involved in.
+Include only the skills that pertain to the field which you are involved.

-If you have completed any training sessions or have attained certain certificates you may list them here.
+If you have completed any training sessions or have attained related certificates you may list them here.
 Your skills section should be presented as such:

 • Skill - a brief description about how you use that skill at work.